Gymnosperms: Definition, Meaning, Examples, Reproduction, Plants, Topics

 Gymnosperms are seed-producing plants, with seeds that have no fruits surrounding them hence the term “naked” seed plants.
 They are conifers; cycads, ginkgos; and gnetophytes.

-2. How do gymnosperms differ from angiosperms?
+2. Describe the important characteristics of gymnosperms and how they differ from angiosperms?

 Gymnosperms produce seeds without being enclosed in other protective body parts such as a fruit while angiosperms se produce seeds enclosed within another protective body part such as a fruit.
 Gymnosperms generally do not bear flowers or fruits in their structures and their leaves are quite modified as needle-like or scale-like structures.